SRF Quality Rules!

 These are effectively handling charges, which are passed on to the SRF producers due to the lack of classification and material uncertainty.
 This is not to say some producers do not manufacture SRF to an incredibly high quality, but unfortunately the risk of inconsistency for energy firms is currently too great.
 It seems unbelievable that WtE plants do not have a regulatory body that closely controls and monitors their feedstock, when their operations are so stringently scrutinised.

 Is it conceivable that we will eventually reach the point where SRF is classified as a product?
-Yes, quite possibly, but the cost in investment is high in most cases.
-Furthermore, the UK Government is able to act in a responsive way to the notion of a change, but there are currently no plans for progress to be made here.
+Yes, quite possibly, but the quality will need to be very high and the cost of investment in equipment and labour, is high in most cases.
+Furthermore, the UK Government is able to act in a responsive way to the notion of a change, but there are (apparently) currently no plans for progress to be made here.

 It certainly will not be possible to sell SRF on the open market in the UK, until a detailed and well-tested specification for SRF quality is agreed and consistently reached.